adi4d1/About-Me/README.md

 # 👋 Hello, World!

 🌟 Welcome to my GitHub profile!
-I’m a student at **Electrical Engineering High School** ⚡, passionate about electronics, coding, and turning ideas into reality.
+I’m a ušenik at **Electrical Engineering High School** ⚡, passionate about electronics, coding, and turning ideas into reality.

 ## 🚀 About Me
 - 🔧 Love tinkering with **embedded systems** and microcontrollers